Tips for Taps Blog

 Sometimes, if a shower filter is effective at removing chlorine, the filtered water might have less harsh effects on your skin and hair, causing it to feel like softened water.

 Are Shower Filters Actually Effective?

-The short answer to this question is yes.
-Certain types of shower filters are successful in removing chlorine from water, the most effective being KDF shower filters.
+The short answer to this question is yes, they can be.
+Certain types of shower filters can successfully remove chlorine from water, with KDF shower filters proving most effective.